wesleycamargo/azure-docs.pt-br/articles/hdinsight-storm-sensor-data-analysis.md

 Deixe esse aviso aberto no shell do HBase por enquanto.

-##Empacotar e implantar a topologia no HDInsight
+## Empacotar e implantar a topologia no HDInsight

-No seu ambiente de desenvolvimento, use as seguintes etapas para executar a topologia Temperature no cluster Storm do HDInsight.
+No seu ambiente de desenvolvimento, use as seguintes etapas para executar a topologia Temperature no  cluster Storm.

 1. Use o seguinte comando para criar um pacote JAR do seu projeto.